 I am a fully qualified integrative relational counsellor based in North London, and a member of the British Association of Counsellors and Psychotherapy (MBACP) and British Psychological Society (MBPsS).
 This means I adhere to these professional bodies codes of conduct and ethical frameworks.

-I have a core belief in the uniqueness of each individual and of the experiences and relationships that may have led you to seeking therapy.
+Out of all this grew a core belief in the uniqueness of each individual and of the experiences and relationships that may have led you to seeking therapy.
 Being an integrative counsellor means that I draw on different approaches and techniques (Person Centred, Psychodynamic, and Existential) depending on your own unique needs.
 My aim is to build a trusting relationship within a confidential framework that will help you to better understand what is going on for you, both in terms of your present circumstances and the patterns in your life.
 Our goal will be to create increased self-awareness and self-acceptance, which can aid positive life changes and personal growth.